telstra/EverythingIoT2017/README.md

-# Everything IoT Hackathon 2017
+# Everything IoT HackLab 2017

-Welcome to Everything IoT Hackathon 2017!!!
+Welcome to Everything IoT HackLab 2017!!!

 This repository will contain all the information required to succeed in the Everything IoT Hackathon.